Category Archives: Nature

 October 31, 2010

 Another day of walking in the great outdoors was on our agenda.
-We headed out to what Stewart calls Calhoun Point but we had named “Dave’s Place” after my brother-in-law David who chose this as “his camping spot.”
+We headed out to what Stewart calls Calhoun Point, but we had named “Dave’s Place” after my brother-in-law David, who chose this as “his camping spot.”
 With our packs in tow, we head out to the expanding sandy beach that was created by the lack of rain.
-We saw a sandpiper walking along the shore, we got within a pretty good range of it but we turned away so we would not disturb it from getting its lunch.
+We saw a sandpiper walking along the shore.
+We got within a pretty good range of it, but we turned away so we would not disturb it from getting its lunch.
 Austin came across a black caterpillar.
-I announce “Oh cool a Woolly Bear!”, hoping the kids thought I was talking about a real bear but I didn’t fool them any.
-Anna found a set of raccoon tracks “Mom, the back foot looks like a kids footprint!”
+I announced, “Oh, cool, a Woolly Bear!”, hoping the kids thought I was talking about a real bear, but I didn’t fool them at all.
+Anna found a set of raccoon tracks.
+“Mom, the back foot looks like a kid’s footprint!”

-Where we were walking, was far enough out that if the water level had been where it should be, the water would have been over our heads.
+Where we were walking was far enough out that if the water level had been where it should be, the water would have been over our heads.
 This made for an interesting view of what has been a camping spot before.
-Stewart walked up to a stump and said: ” Hey, I think this may have been where we put out our trot lines before.”
-I looked around viewing the place we would have been swimming and commented, “Well, at least, when we come back we don’t have to worry about the kids swimming out here, there is no drop offs.”
-We kept walking around the point and we come upon a rocky area.
+Stewart walked up to a stump and said, ” Hey, I think this may have been where we put out our trot lines before.”
+I looked around, viewing the place we would have been swimming, and commented, “Well, at least when we come back, we don’t have to worry about the kids swimming out here; there are no drop-offs.”
+We kept walking around the point, and we came upon a rocky area.

 Out on the next point was a very large expanse of beach.
 Stewart and I sit on an old log that was a piece of driftwood.
 It was a very scenic view from where I sat resting.
-Withs the kids out investigating the beach we enjoyed the peacefulness of GOD’s great world.
+With the kids out investigating the beach, we enjoyed the peacefulness of GOD’s great world.
 We sat with full contentment watching the kids run races, play in the sand, and look at bugs.
-Adam comes up and sets with us to watch for a while, of course, he uses his monocular so he can see them better.
-“Mom, Anna is very far away!” he says, looking up I notice his monocular is turned around backward, on purpose of course.
+Adam comes up and sits with us to watch for a while.
+Of course, he uses his monocular so he can see them better.
+“Mom, Anna is very far away!” he says, looking up.
+I notice his monocle is turned around backward, on purpose, of course.

 “Mom, this is Fred.
 Fred is my friend.
 I want to keep Fred.
 I will take care of him and… and…”